yvettequinby/spring-boot-kotlin-skeleton/README.md

 * Docker Desktop (running)

+* Postman (not really, but instructions below will assume you have it)

 * Basic knowledge of Spring Boot and IntelliJ IDE (how to push the green button that makes app go)